adamw/website/content/blog/2010-11-30-db-test-run-tests-with-a-database-using-arquillian.md

         // methods</p></div>
     ";}
 categories:
-  - Arquillian
-  - CDI
-  - Hibernate
-  - Java
+  - testing
-  - JBoss
+  - jee
-  - Uncategorized
+  - hibernate
-  - Weld
+  - java

 ---
 DB test is a set of helper classes which let you run tests that use a database.
 By default each test has a separate, in-memory H2 database, providing fast startup time and isolation.
 A fairly large test runs on my machine in 3 seconds, so you can include such tests in your testsuite without a big overhead.
 Such tests are perfect for: